Mashd N Kutcher: Career

 In 2015, Mashd N Kutcher took recording equipment into six Subway stores in Brisbane and captured noises from the ice machine to the beeping of the oven and staff talking to customers before remixing the sounds into a piece called "Sounds of Subway".

 In December 2015, Mashd N Kutcher released "My Sunshine", a song which heavily samples Len's "Steal My Sunshine".
 "My Sunshine" peaked at number 18 on the ARIA charts and was certified platinum.

 In February 2018, Mashd N Kutcher were the headline act at the inaugural AFLX Grand Final.

 In March 2018, Mashd N Kutcher released "Need Me" which includes a sample of "Lovefool" by The Cardigans.

 In April 2020, Mashd N Kutcher released "Get on the Beers".
 The song uses and reorders the press conference words by Victorian Premier Daniel Andrews, during the COVID-19 pandemic.
 The track placed 12th in the Triple J Hottest 100, 2020 and was personally introduced by Andrews.
 The record went on to be certified platinum.

 Mashd N Kutcher announced their Mash Machine East Coast tour co presented by Triple J, which was scheduled to take place in July and August 2021.

 In October 2021, Mashd N Kutcher released a new record "On My Mind", an interpolation of the 2003 Powderfinger song "On My Mind".

 In 2022, the band launched a new online content series entitled "Will It Mash?" mixing together different songs and genres with the reactions of a guest.

 In August 2023 the band spoke to Rolling Stone Australia, announcing the release of a new record "It's Alright".
 100% of the Artist streaming royalties from the song were donated to Myeloma Australia, to aid research and support for Multiple Myeloma.

 In November 2024, the project released "Don't Hold Back" and announced the release of their debut studio album, Legacy.
 In a 4 out 5 star review, Lars Brandle from Rolling Stone Australia called the album, "a collection of dance-floor ready bangers and beats overflowing with samples, hip-hop and life."

+In 2026 the project began the year with shows across Australia, Canada and Japan, where they played the main stage of the annual 'Snow Machine Festival' in Hakuba.